CD and Arc Stud Welding: What’s the Difference?

 What Process Should You Use?

 Capacitor Discharge (CD) stud welding is a semi-automatic arc welding process.
 However, with CD welding, you have the ability to weld small diameter studs to very thin material.
-Since the entire weld cycle is completed in several milliseconds, welds can be made to thin sheets of metal without pronounced distortion, burn through or discoloration.
-The CD process allows stud welding of dissimilar metals.
+The entire weld cycle completes in just a few milliseconds, enabling you to weld thin sheets of metal without causing pronounced distortion, burn through, or discoloration.
+Additionally, the CD process facilitates stud welding of dissimilar metals.

 On the other hand, Arc stud welding allows almost any size or type of weld stud to be welded.
 Studs must be manufactured from weldable material and designed with a special arc stud tip.
-With the Arc process, you obtain a full fusion weld that becomes stronger than the stud itself.
-Arc stud welding is applicable to mild steel, stainless steel and aluminum.
+The Arc process produces a full fusion weld that is stronger than the stud itself.
+You can apply arc stud welding to mild steel, stainless steel, and aluminum.

 Capacitive Discharge